 Inflammation to the tendon that covers your shin is known as a shin splint.
 Shin splints present as pain along the inside or outside of your shin bone (tibialis).
-This is usually caused by one of two things: overuse of the muscles or an inward rolling motion of your foot.
-These cause the muscles along your shin to tighten resulting in swelling and irritation.
+This is usually caused by one of two things: overuse of the muscles or inward rolling motion of your foot.
+These cause the muscles along your shin to tighten, resulting in swelling and irritation.

 Treatment for shin splints is usually fairly simple.
 Gary Boardman, certified chiropodist at Foundation Chiropody may recommend physiotherapy or an at-home stretching and strengthening program.
 He may also recommend a certain type of footwear and/or a custom orthotic, depending on your specific case.

 Warts are caused by a common virus that grows in warm, wet environments.
 They present as thick, bumpy and/or spongy areas with clearly defined borders.
 They do not have roots and usually have a tiny black dot (blood vessel) in the center to supply the wart with blood.
 A plantar wart is one that is on the bottom of your foot.
 They are often more extensive underneath your skin than they appear.
 Warts typically go away on their own, but if they get larger and/or painful despite over-the-counter ointments or gels, we recommend coming to see us at Foundation Chiropody.

 Remember that verrucas are infectious and can spread if you pick or scratch at it!
 Make sure you keep it covered at all times (even while washing) with a waterproof bandage.
 Do not share towels, use public/shared showers or share shoes.
 We recommend disinfecting socks and shoes to prevent further spread of the infection.